-If you're there for lunch in the summer, you'll be able to sit outside; if you're having dinner, you'll be able to drink a home made apéritif under the big tree and will then enter the dining room.
+If you're there for lunch in the summer, you'll be able to sit outside.
+If you're having dinner, you'll drink a home made apéritif under the big tree and then enter the dining room.
 There, the deco is both rustic and feminine, and the tables are few (it really is necessary to book if you want to have a meal at the Auberge du Moulin).
-The two sisters work on a new set menu every day, depending on their inspiration and on whatever is available at this time of year - all you need to do is sit back, relax, and wait for your plates to be served!
+The two sisters work on a new set menu every day, depending on their inspiration and on whatever is available at the time of year - all you need to do is sit back, relax, and wait for your plates to be served!

-The first course (fresh salads, vegetable of the season) is always a delight, and the main course is always poultry (remember that hen house?).
+The first course (fresh salads, vegetables of the season) is always a delight, and the main course is always poultry (remember that hen house?).
 But poultry by and large allows a huge range of succulent culinary combinations - don't go there if you expect chicken nuggets!
-As for dessert, it is the only item you can choose from a wide selection, and whatever you choose, it is always a divine conclusion!
-The wine list offers both classic French wine and regional production, and the waitress is of great advice on how to best pair it with the meal of the day.
+As for dessert, it is the only time you get a choice!
+The wine list offers both classic French wine and regional production, and the waitress will give great advice on how to best pair it with the meal of the day.

-The Auberge Prapicoise, right at the entrance of the village, is an old local institution and a great place to discoverer - or rediscover - some delicious specialties of this part of the Alps.
+The Auberge Prapicoise, right at the entrance of the village, is an old, traditional auberge and a great place to discover - or rediscover - some delicious specialties of this part of the Alps.
 Rest assured, it does not serve any marmot meat - though some people do eat it!
 The Auberge is one of these places where you get the best of both worlds: quantity and quality!
-Don't expect any type of food that's not either a local specialty or that comes from dozens of miles away.
+Don't expect any type of food that's not either a local specialty or that comes from a few miles away.

-The chef is very talented at turning traditional hearty mountain food into elegant and refined cuisine, from first course to dessert.
-And usually offers a glass of the local "génépi" liquor at the end of it all!
-And if you haven't tried the Champsaur Valley's most famous specialty (the iconic "Tourton"), the Auberge is probably the best place to have it.
+The chef is very talented at turning traditional hearty mountain food into elegant and refined cuisine, from first course to dessert with a glass of the local "génépi" liquor to top it off at the end!
+And if you haven't tried the Champsaur Valley's most famous specialty (the iconic "Tourton"), the Auberge is probably the best place to try it.

-Whether you eat in the cosy dining room on a cold November evening or out on the lovely terrace when the sun shines high in the summer sky, a meal at the Auberge is always a good time and a true alpine gastronomic experience.
-And because the surroundings are so awe inspiring, we highly recommend you combine a lunch there with a walk on one of the many paths that leaves from Prapic, either in the morning (always a preferable solution: better temperatures, less tourists, more animals!) or in the afternoon as a digestive stroll!
+Whether you eat in the cosy dining room on a cold November evening or out on the lovely terrace when the sun shines high in the summer sky, a meal at the Auberge is always a true alpine gastronomic experience.
+And because the surroundings are so awe inspiring, we highly recommend you combine a lunch there with a walk on one of the many paths that leave from Prapic, either in the morning (always a preferable solution: better temperatures, less tourists, more animals!) or in the afternoon as a digestive stroll!